-- 2. The applicant, its successors or assigns shall indemnify and hold the County of Hawaii harmless from and against any loss, liability, claim or demand for the property damage, personal injury or death arising out of any act or omission of the applicant, its successors or assigns, officers, employees, contractors and agents under this permit or relating to or connected with the granting of the permit. - 3.
-The applicant, its successor or assigns shall be responsible for complying with all stated conditions of approval of Ordinance No. 87-47. - 4.
-Final Subdivision Approval for the proposed subdivision shall be secured from the Planning Department within five (5) years from the effective date of this permit. - 5.
-Access, roadway and any drainage improvements shall be constructed in a manner meeting with the approval of the Department of Public Works. - 6.
-Sewer lines shall be constructed to connect to the County of Hawaii's Alii Drive Sewer system in a manner meeting with the approval of the Department of Public Works. - 7.
-Should any remains of historic sites, such as rock walls, terraces, platforms, marine shell concentrations or human burials, be encountered, work in the immediate area shall cease, and the Department of Land and Natural Resources-Historic Preservation Division (DLNR-HPD) shall be immediately notified.
-Subsequent work shall proceed upon an archaeological clearance from the DLNR-HPD when it finds that sufficient mitigative measures have been taken. - 8.
+- 1. The applicant, its successor or assigns shall be responsible for complying with all stated conditions of approval. - 2.
+Construction of the proposed development and related improvements shall be completed within five (5) years from the effective date of this permit.
+This time period shall include the securance of Final Plan Approval from the Planning Director for the proposed development.
+Plans shall identify structures, fire protection measures, paved and striped parking stalls and driveway, landscaping and other improvements associated with the proposed use. - 3.
+Access, roadway and any drainage improvements shall be constructed in a manner meeting with the approval of the Department of Public Works. - 4.
+Sewer lines shall be constructed to connect to the Keauhou Wastewater Treatment Plant system in a manner meeting with the approval of the Department of Public Works.

+- 5. A scaled and detailed buffering plan shall also be included in the plans to be submitted for Final Plan Approval to ensure that construction activity will not disturb the Makolea Trail.
+Plans shall show the location and details of the construction barrier (including height and type of materials) and any other proposed mitigating measures.
+This plan shall also be reviewed and approved by the Department of Land and Natural Resources, Historic Preservation Division, with a copy of such approval submitted with the plans for Final Plan approval. - 6.
+Should any lava tube, or remains of historic sites, such as rock walls, terraces, platforms, marine shell concentrations or human burials, be encountered, work in the immediate area shall cease and the Department of Land and Natural Resources-Historic Preservation Division (DLNR-HPD) shall be immediately notified.
+Subsequent work shall proceed upon an archaeological clearance from the DLNR-HPD when it finds that sufficient mitigative measures have been taken. - 7.
+Before construction or any land alteration activities occurs within the subject property, the property boundary adjacent to the historic Makole'a Trail shall be measured, staked, and roped with a continuous flagline by a registered surveyor in accordance with the approved buffering plan by DLNR-HPD.
+The Planning Department shall be notified to conduct a site inspection of the subject property to verify the location of the flagline prior to commencing any construction or land alteration activities and subsequently, after completion of the development.
+The flagline shall be left in place for the duration of construction activities within the subject property. - 8.
 An annual progress report shall be submitted to the Planning Director prior to the anniversary date of the approval of the permit.
 The report shall include, but not be limited to, the status of the development and to what extent the conditions of approval are being complied with.
 This condition shall remain in effect until all of the conditions of approval have been complied with and the Planning Director acknowledges that further reports are not required. - 9.
-An initial extension of time for the performance of conditions within the permit may be granted by the Planning Director upon the following circumstances: - A. The non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence. - B. Granting of the time extension would not be contrary to the General Plan or Zoning Code. - C. Granting of the time extension would not be contrary to the original reasons for the granting of the permit. - D. The time extension granted shall be for a period not to exceed the period originally granted for performance (i.e., a condition to be performed within one year may be extended for up to one additional year).
+An initial extension of time for the performance of conditions within the permit may be granted by the Planning Director upon the following circumstances: - A. The non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence. - B. Granting of the time extension would not be contrary to the General Plan or Zoning Code. - C. Granting of the time extension would not be contrary to the original reasons for the granting of the permit.